its-tushar-bit/sonatype-firewall-extension/insight-brain-frontend/README.md

 To run all tests for the main IQ bundle in the CLI and see the results there, simply run the `test` task:

-`grunt test`
+`npm run test`

 You can also run tests in 'watch' mode and view the reports in your browser (we use the [Jasmine Webpack Plugin](https://www.npmjs.com/package/jasmine-webpack-plugin) for this).
-To do so, use the `bdd` task (note that you do NOT need a back-end server running):
+To do so, use the `test-watch` task (note that you do NOT need a back-end server running):

-`grunt bdd`
+`npm run test-watch`

 You can then launch your browser, point it at `http://localhost:8235/`, and enjoy an interactive test runner environment.
 This means that as you make changes to your tests, the runner will automagically re-run your tests, and update the test report in the browser in real time.

 In the browser, you can additionally filter the tests that you see by adding a matcher to the `spec` query param of the URL.
 For example, to execute all specs that begin with the word "dashboard", you would access the following URL:

 `http://localhost:8235/?spec=dashboard`

 #### Running tests for assets outside the main bundle